paulscode/garbageman-vmm/README.md

 ## � Running in VirtualBox

-I recommend running this script **inside a VirtualBox VM** with a Linux Mint 22.2 guest so that it is sandboxed from the rest of your computer.
-This section explains how to optimize VirtualBox for running VMs iside of a VM ("VM Inception", so to speak)
+I recommend running this script **inside a VirtualBox VM** with a Linux Mint 22.2 guest, so that it is sandboxed from the rest of your computer.
+This section explains how to optimize VirtualBox for running VMs inside of a VM ("VM Inception", so to speak)

 ### Why VirtualBox Performance Matters